aimplabs/rkm-mls-2021/README.md

 # Machine Learning Systems, 2021
-### Ramakrishna Mission & Vivekananda Educational Research Institute (RKMVERI)
+## Ramakrishna Mission & Vivekananda Educational Research Institute (RKMVERI)
+## Kolkata, India

 This course aims to teach the fundamental principles of various machine learning and deep learning techniques with a major emphasis on how such techniques find applications in numerous engineering systems.
-This course is divided into three parts: computing and system components, classical machine learning, and deep learning with pytorch.
-The emphasis of this course is on practical applications, however, there will be scopes to explore theoretical connections depending on the students' interest.
+The course is divided into three parts: computing and system components, classical machine learning, and deep learning with PyTorch.
+The emphasis of this course is on practical applications, however, there will be opportunities to explore theoretical connections depending on the students' interest.

 ## Part I: Computing and System Components